How to Cook with Mixed Frozen Seafood: Pasta in Wine Sauce

 Clam Juice or Seafood Stock

-Tomatoes and Shallot
+Tomatoes and Shallots

 I like to use diced Roma tomatoes or cherry tomatoes cut in half for the tomatoes in this recipe.
 In a pinch, you can use a can of petite diced tomatoes, but try to find a good fresh option, as it makes such a difference in the dish's taste.